Close Menu

 A representative payee is a friend, relative, or other interested party that the SSA appoints to protect the interests of the person who is being paid Social Security Disability (SSDI) and Supplemental Security Income (SSI) benefits.

 More than eight million people, who get monthly SSDI and SSI payments, need help handling their money.
 Some people chose to have a representative payee, because they know they need help managing their benefits.
-Additionally, in some cases, the person getting the benefits has a mental condition that prevents them from handling the money themselves.
+Additionally, in some cases, the person getting the benefits has a mental condition that prevents them from handling the money.
 That is when the SSA will step in an appoint a rep payee.
-Also, if you have a Social Security hearing and are awarded benefits, it is possible for the judge to order you to have a representative payee.
+Also, if you are awarded benefits, the judge can order you to have a representative payee.

 A representative payee receives your monthly benefit payments and has the authority to use them on your behalf.
 Most of the time, with some exceptions, a payee may not collect a fee for this service.
-You can’t collect a fee for services from the beneficiary, unless Social Security allows it, or you are the legal guardian authorized by a court to charge a guardian fee.
-For specific information about your situation, you should talk with a worker at your local Social Security office or your attorney.
+You can’t collect a fee for services from the beneficiary, unless Social Security allows it.
+Or, you are the legal guardian and a court allows you to charge a guardian fee.
+For specific information about your situation, talk with a worker at your local Social Security office or your attorney.

 Representative PAYEE on white paper card, business concept